MaterializeInc/datagen/README.md

 ```

 > :construction: Right now, JSON is the only kind of input schema that supports generating relational data.

+> :warning: Please inspect your input schema file since `faker` methods can contain arbitrary Javascript functions that `datagen` will execute.
 ### JSON Schema

 Here is the general syntax for a JSON input schema: